-- 2.1 The trust expects all complainants to make reasonable attempts to seek an informal resolution. - 2.2 The trust encourages parents to approach the school with any concerns and refrain from airing concerns about the school and its staff on social media sites.
-Posting negative comments on social media can cause damage and upset and is often counter-productive to pupil education. - 2.3 To investigate your complaint properly and fairly, we have implemented a staged approach.
-We anticipate that almost all complaints that arise will be resolved at Stage 1 or Stage 2 outlined below. - 2.4 We expect our members of staff to be addressed in a respectful manner and for communication to remain calm at all times.
-The procedure under Part 3 will only be used on very rare occasions to deal with unreasonably persistent complainants or unreasonable complainant behaviour. - 2.5 Concerns or complaints should be brought to our attention as soon as possible.
-Any matter raised more than 3 months after the incident being complained of (or, where a series of associated incidents have occurred, within 3 months of the last of these incidents) will not be considered unless the Principal / Chair of Governors accepts that there are good reasons to explain the delay or the complaint is about a particularly serious matter - 2.6 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period
+2.1 The trust expects all complainants to make reasonable attempts to seek an informal resolution.

+2.2 The trust encourages parents to approach the school with any concerns and refrain from airing concerns about the school and its staff on social media sites.
+Posting negative comments on social media can cause damage and upset and is often counter-productive to pupil education.

+2.3 To investigate your complaint properly and fairly, we have implemented a staged approach.
+We anticipate that almost all complaints that arise will be resolved at Stage 1 or Stage 2 outlined below.

+2.4 We expect our members of staff to be addressed in a respectful manner and for communication to remain calm at all times.
+The procedure under Part 3 will only be used on very rare occasions to deal with unreasonably persistent complainants or unreasonable complainant behaviour.

+2.5 Concerns or complaints should be brought to our attention as soon as possible.
+Any matter raised more than 3 months after the incident being complained of (or, where a series of associated incidents have occurred, within 3 months of the last of these incidents) will not be considered unless the Principal or an Executive Director accepts that there are good reasons to explain the delay, or the complaint is about a particularly serious matter.

+2.6 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period.

-- 2.7 On rare occasions a school may receive complaints from a number of parents relating to the same issue.
-In order to deal with these complaints efficiently the school will follow the procedure set out in Part 4. - 2.8 If it becomes necessary to alter the time limits and deadlines set out within this procedure, you will be advised accordingly and given an explanation as to why this has been the case and provided with revised timescales.
-If other bodies are investigating aspects of the complaint, for example the police, local authority safeguarding teams or tribunals/courts, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations. - 2.9 Complainants should not approach individual governors or trustees to raise concerns or complaints.
-They have no power to act on an individual basis and it may prevent them from considering complaints at later stages. - 2.10 If a complainant commences legal action against the trust in relating to their complaint, we will consider whether it would be appropriate to suspend the complaints procedure until those legal proceedings have concluded. - 2.11 If a complainant wishes to withdraw their complaint, we will ask them to confirm this in writing.
+2.7 On rare occasions a school may receive complaints from several parents relating to the same issue.
+To deal with these complaints efficiently the school will follow the procedure set out in Part 4.

+2.8 If it becomes necessary to alter the time limits and deadlines set out within this procedure, you will be advised accordingly and given an explanation as to why this has been the case and provided with revised timescales.
+If other bodies are investigating aspects of the complaint, for example the police, local authority safeguarding teams or tribunals/courts, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.

+2.9 Complainants should not approach individual governors or trustees to raise concerns or complaints.
+They have no power to act on an individual basis and it may prevent them from considering complaints at later stages.
+Where governors or trustees become aware of a complaint, they should alert the Director of Governance and Compliance and/or the Director of Safeguarding.

+2.10 If a complainant commences legal action against the trust in relating to their complaint, we will consider whether it would be appropriate to suspend the complaints procedure until those legal proceedings have concluded.

+2.11 If a complainant wishes to withdraw their complaint, we will ask them to confirm this in writing.